w3c/webextensions/proposals/runtime_on_invalidated.md

   "id": "OnInvalidatedReason",
   "type": "string",
   "enum": [
-    {"name": "uninstalled", "description": "Specifies the event reason as an uninstallation."}, {"name": "update", "description": "Specifies the event reason as an extension update."}, {"name": "reload", "description": "Specifies the event reason as an extension reloading."}, {"name": "disabled", "description": "Specifies the event reason as an extension disabling."}
+    {"name": "uninstall", "description": "Specifies the event reason as an uninstallation."}, {"name": "update", "description": "Specifies the event reason as an extension update."}, {"name": "reload", "description": "Specifies the event reason as an extension reloading."}, {"name": "disable", "description": "Specifies the event reason as an extension disabling."}
   ],
   "description": "The reason that this event is being dispatched."
 }